What is home care and how does it differ from home healthcare?

 We Are Family provides companionship services such as meal preparation, laundry, light housekeeping, grocery shopping/errands, incidental transportation, medication reminders, grooming and respite care.
 We also provide personal care services such as bathing, grooming, and hygiene, mobility assistance, transferring and positioning, toileting and incontinence and feeding/special diet assistance.

 How are We Are Family caregivers selected?

-Each caregiver, is an employee who is carefully screened and trained before caring for a client.
+Each caregiver, is carefully screened before contracted to care for a client.
 Each must undergo a thorough process including national and local criminal background checks, DMV, and personal and professional reference checks.
-All caregivers are bonded, insured, and covered by Workers’ Compensation insurance for our clients’ peace-of-mind.
-We strive to hire the very best caregivers because we only hire people we would want caring for a member of our own family.
+All caregivers are bonded, insured, for our clients’ peace-of-mind.
+We strive to contract the very best caregivers because we only contract people we would want caring for a member of our own family.

 Are services available 24 hours, 7 days a week?

 Yes.
 Services are available for as little as a few hours a visit up to 24 hours, 7 days a week, 365 days a year.

 Do you provide services to those in nursing homes or assisted living communities?

 Yes.
 We Are Family can provide companionship or personal care to residents at assisted living communities and nursing homes who may desire additional attention or personalized care.

 Is there a written plan of care for each client?
 Is it modified and if so, how often?